ermshaua/preon/README.md

 (['isavuconazonium'], [['CHEMBL1183349']], {'match_type': 'partial', 'edit_distance': 0.0667})
 ```

-PRONO finds the correct drug "Isavuconazonium" and provides the meta information that it is a partial match with 93% similarity.
+PRONO finds the correct drug "Isavuconazonium" and provides the meta information that it is a partial match with 7% distance.